Finance, B.S.B.A.

 Freshman

-All applications are thoroughly and carefully reviewed.
+All applications are thoroughly reviewed with the highest degree of individual care and consideration to all credentials that are submitted.
 Solid academic performance in college preparatory coursework is a primary criterion in reviewing a freshman applicant’s file.

 Transfer

-Transfer students must have a cumulative 2.70 GPA to be admitted to the accounting program and a 2.50 GPA for all other majors.
-In reviewing a transfer applicant’s file, the office of admission holistically examines the student’s academic performance in college-level coursework as an indicator of the student’s ability to meet the academic rigors of Saint Louis University.
+Transfer students must have at least a cumulative 2.70 GPA to be admitted to the accounting program and a 2.50 GPA for all other majors.
+In reviewing a transfer applicant’s file, the Office of Admission holistically examines the student’s academic performance in college-level coursework as an indicator of the student’s ability to meet the academic rigors of Saint Louis University.

 International Applicants